 |Desired Loading Concentration pM||ul Hyb Buffer||ul 5pM Library Pool||ul 20pM PhiX for 1% Spike-In||ul 20pM PhiX for 5% Spike-In||ul 20pM PhiX for 20% Spike-In|

 11. Invert to mix and keep on ice until ready to use.

-Before loading, make sure your run has been programmed in Local Run Manager or another sample sheet template.
+Before loading, make sure your run has been programmed in Local Run Manager (on the MiniSeq) or another sample sheet template.

 3. Put some ethanol on a kim wipe, and slowly wipe the glass face of the flow cell in a single direction.
 Take a clean kim wipe and repeat to remove any excess ethanol or remaining dust.

 5. Load the flow cell.
 Press the white button to release the old flow cell and push the clamp down gently to secure the new flow cell.The pins on the machine line up with the holes on the flow cell.
 Select Next.

 6. Remove the Spent Reagents Container.
 There is a chemical waste carboy around the corner from the sequencer.
 The container does not have a lid.
 Empty it into the waste carboy near the NextSeq and return to its position.
 This waste contains formamide.
 Never dispose it down the sink and change gloves if you spill or drip.